pelicanbaytennisgroups/content/page/Groups.md

 > **Men, 3.0, 3.5, 4.0**<br>
 > Sub in first month to verify skill level or recommendation of 2 members
 * Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, **year-round**
-* Players of similar skill level are paired together for matches
+* Players of similar skill level are paired together for matches.
+The large roster provides fun and competitive play at all skill levels
 * Sub in first month to verify skill level
 * Request courts for NORTH at 8:00 am
 * Approximately  50 to 60 active players during season